stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * Accenture continuing to apply world's best practice to improve the client's outcomes, often against a comprehensive baseline that was agreed with the client upfront
 * Sharing the commercial risks, investments (time, money and/or resources) and upsides
 * Long term deals that embraced a collaborative mindset as business partners

+#### adversity

+Even in the face of COVID-19 and global upheaval, Accenture has continued to grow:

 Even in the face of COVID-19 and global upheaval, Accenture continue to grow: